 Intensive outpatient treatment has a lower time commitment than a PHP, requiring up to a few hours a day, a few days a week.
-As you progress in the program, the amount of time you spend onsite may decrease.
-Intensive outpatient programs are for people who have a strong focus on treatment.
-To succeed in an outpatient program, you should have a strong support system and effective strategies to avoid relapse.
+Also, as you progress in the program, the amount of time you spend onsite may decrease.
+Intensive outpatient programs are for people who have a strong focus on treatment so to succeed in an outpatient program, you should have a strong support system and effective strategies to avoid relapse.

 Continuing Care/Mutual Self-Help Groups

 These support groups are for people working to stay sober.
-They provide the chance to learn from people who have experience with sober living.
-Examples include Alcoholics Anonymous and Narcotics Anonymous.
-There are also 12-step alternatives such as SMART Recovery and Refuge Recovery.
+They provide the chance to learn from people who have experience with sober living some examples include Alcoholics Anonymous and Narcotics Anonymous.
+Also, there are 12-step alternatives such as SMART Recovery and Refuge Recovery.

 What Types of Treatments Are Used?

-Counseling is the most common form of treatment in outpatient addiction treatment.
-Most programs offer three types of counseling:
+Counseling is the most common form of treatment in outpatient addiction treatment with many programs offering three types of counseling:

 - Group: Group Therapy Programs counseling allows you to share your experience with your peers and receive guidance from a trained therapist.

-- Individual: Individual Therapy Programs lets therapists tailor one-on-one counseling to your specific needs.
-Explore issues relating to your daily life as you progress through recovery.
+- Individual: Individual Therapy Programs lets therapists tailor one-on-one counseling to your specific needs exploring issues relating to your daily life as you progress through recovery.